Andrew-Flanagan/Nick-a-Flick/README.md

 # TODO List

-- fix bug, click godzilla, then franchise film
-- fix fade out of modal
-- improve ux of clicking on franchise title from modal
 - memoize collection stuff?
 - improve grid layout (e.g. if there are 6 items then it should be evenly split instead of 5 on line 1 and 1 on line 2)
 - Newsletter